keboola/connection-docs/transformations/workspace/index.md

     Server Connection Error
     A connection to the Jupyter server could not be established.
 JupyterLab will continue trying to reconnect.
 Check your network connection or Jupyter server configuration.

-If you see this error, please go to the list of workspaces in Keboola Connection, resume the workspace and reconnect from there.
+If you see this error, please go to the list of workspaces in Keboola, resume the workspace and reconnect from there.

 ### Loading Data